yungcypo/neovim-config/README.md

 # Neovim Configuration

+> Note: This repository is discontinued and replaced by [dotfiles repository](https://github.com/yungcypo/dotfiles)
+> You can still use this repository, but it will not get any updates

 This is the configuration that I use for [Neovim](https://neovim.io/)
 I'm using [NvChad](https://nvchad.com/) along with few other configurations